Trakzi

 The Fastest Way to Fix a Struggling Budget

+When the "help me with my budget" instinct kicks in, most people overcorrect.
 If your budget feels tight, resist the urge to overhaul your whole life in one afternoon.
 Start with the fastest wins.

 1. Track the Last 30 Days of Spending